There are now 2 possible online modes for units:

 Students are able to (1) develop an understanding of innovation processes through exposure to theoretical concepts and current developments in the field; (2) develop an understanding of entrepreneurship and build theoretical understanding on its position in the organizational process; (3) evaluate innovation strategies that drive firm performance and growth.; and (4) explain how innovation and entrepreneurship can be successfully managed.

-Indicative assessments in this unit are as follows: (1) examination; (2) assignment; and (3) group project.
+Indicative assessments in this unit are as follows: (1) test; (2) group assignments; and (3) participation.
 Further information is available in the unit outline.

 Student may be offered supplementary assessment in this unit if they meet the eligibility criteria.